 A diet of primarily crickets can be fed to White's tree frogs.
 Other items that can be fed, include moths, beetles, cockroaches, grasshoppers, and earthworms.
 Fully grown White's may even take pinkie mice on occasion.

 Insects can be simply placed in the cage or offered using blunt (rounded) tip forceps.

-The insects fed to the frog should be gut loaded (fed a nutritious diet that is then passed on to the frog - for more information on cricket care, see "Raising Crickets").
-In addition, the food should be dusted with a calcium/vitamin supplement (daily in very young frogs, once or twice a week for intermediate sized frogs, and once a week for mature frogs).
+The insects fed to the frog should be gut loaded.
+In addition, the food should be dusted with a calcium/vitamin supplement, daily in very young frogs, once or twice a week for intermediately sized frogs, and once a week for mature frogs.

-Larger pieces of bark, large sized gravel, or soil can be used, and can be covered with sphagnum moss (which will help retain moisture for humidity).
-Avoid small sized gravel or bark or the frogs may accidentally ingest it.
-Some keepers prefer a more bare approach, simply lining the tank with paper or paper towels to facilitate cleaning (it is a bit harder to maintain the appropriate humidity this way, though).
+Larger pieces of bark, large sized gravel, or soil can be used and covered with sphagnum moss, which will help retain moisture for humidity.
+Avoid small sized gravel or bark, or the frogs may accidentally ingest it.
+Some keepers prefer a more bare approach, simply lining the tank with paper or paper towels to facilitate cleaning.
+It is a bit harder to maintain the appropriate humidity this way, though.

 A piece of paper a couple of inches tall placed around the bottom of the tank may help if the frog tends to rub its nose along the glass to try and "escape."